FeatureBaseDB/www/content/whitepaper/whitepaper.md

 Below the *view* is the *fragment* - *views* are broken up into *fragments* based on shards.
 A shard is a contiguous group of columns (2^20 by default), described in further detail in following sections.
-Each *fragment* corresponds to two files stored on disk.
-One file contains the serialized bitmap data for the *fragment* consisting of all rows in the *fragment's* *field* by all columns in the *fragment's* shard.
-The other file only exists for set fields and contains the row rank cache for the *fragment*, which is an in-order list of the rows in the shard with the ranking score for each row.
+Each *fragment* corresponds to a file stored on disk.
+This file contains the serialized bitmap data for the *fragment* consisting of all rows in the *fragment's* *field* by all columns in the *fragment's* shard.
+For "set" fields, another file exists for each *fragment* that contains the row rank cache for that *fragment*.
+This is an in-order list of the rows in the *fragment* with the ranking score for each row.
 There are different possible ranking types, but the most common is based on the number of set bits in the row.